 High-level of functional integration can reduce the cost and design effort of future transceiver front-ends, enabling easier access for product manufacturers to enter the M2M market.

-The first phase of the project deals with the high-level performance analysis and architecture trade-off, which will result in a consolidated set of requirements for the transmitter IC development that is taking place in phase 2 of this project.
-At the end of the project both the receive functionality, using the existing LNB components and the transmitter performance will be demonstrated at breadboard level.
+The first phase of the project deals with the high-level performance analysis and architecture trade-off, which will result in a consolidated set of requirements for the transmitter IC.
+This IC is further developed, manufactured and demonstrated in phase 2 of this project.